Skip to Main Content

 Since current employees may already have a LinkedIn network, you can use their connections to source potential future candidates and send messages inviting them to apply for current openings.

-Our company is growing, and we’re looking to hire top marketing professionals to join the family.
-As part of the team, you’ll <give a brief description of the job>.
+- Our company is growing, and we’re looking to hire top marketing professionals to join the family.
+As part of the team, you’ll [give a brief description of the job here].
+To learn more and apply, visit our website at [link here].

-More than a billion people use Instagram every month, with over two-thirds averaging 34 years of age or younger.
+A billion-plus people use Instagram monthly, with two-thirds averaging 34 years of age or younger.
 That makes this creative, visually appealing platform an excellent choice for attracting younger applicants.

-Use hashtags along with your company photos to help you find users who might end up being future employees.
+Use hashtags along with company photos to find users who might end up being future employees.
 Search hashtags for candidates who specialize in the areas you’re hiring for to source passive job candidates.

 If you have an opening, figure out how to share a visual representation of what the job entails.
 Use a brief caption that explains what role you’re hiring for and directs interested candidates to apply at a provided link.